What is chemistry?

 As students gain experience in the lab, they are offered the opportunity to perform open-ended experiments, trying out different solutions to chemistry problems posed to them.
 To do this, students master a variety of analytical techniques.
 Spectroscopy, the analysis of matter’s interaction with radiation, is one of the most important techniques taught, and features prominently in many degrees.
 As students advance, they may choose to take modules in specialist topics such as pharmacology, chemical engineering, electrochemistry or nanotechnology.

 There may be options that allow students to specialise in a certain field that they find particularly interesting, whether biochemistry, medicine, environmental chemistry or sustainability.
 Some courses also include options like industrial management, in which students can learn about the applications of chemistry in industry from a business perspective.

-What should I study at high school if I want to study chemistry?
+What should I study if I want to study chemistry?

 What do people who study chemistry do after graduation?

 Chemistry graduates are in demand from companies carrying out scientific research.
 Depending on which topics they specialised in during their course, students might find a career working for pharmaceutical or metallurgical companies, or providing analysis for commercial laboratories.
 The criminal justice system needs chemistry graduates to work as forensic scientists, providing evidence for the courts using state-of-the-art techniques.
 Outside of the lab there are many opportunities for chemists.

 Graduates can become consultants in fields like the environment and sustainability, offering insights into how organisations should adhere to environmental regulations.
 A chemistry degree also gives graduates the scientific insight to become a patent attorney, with further study into intellectual property law.
 Many chemistry graduates opt for a career in teaching at school or university level, and others continue to study for an MSc or PhD.

 Student experience of studying chemistry